 At a glance

-This is an opportunity to enhance your CV and get practical legal experience doing things like writing pleas, researching cases, and giving human rights presentations.
+• Kick-start your legal career and get practical experience doing things like writing pleas, researching cases, and giving human rights presentations.

 Start Dates: